Guangzhou East railway station

 Guangzhoudong (Guangzhou East) railway station (广州东站 (廣州東站, gwong2 zau1 dung1 zaam6)), formerly known as Tianhe railway station (天河站) serves the city of Guangzhou, located in the city's Tianhe District.

 The railway, metro, and bus terminal stations is interconnected as a single station complex.
 There was an immigration check point within the station for Guangzhou–Kowloon through train passengers travelling to and from Hong Kong, until the service was discontinued due to the COVID-19 pandemic.
+Guangzhou East is served by the Guangzhou-Hong Kong Express Rail Link, however customs and immigration for passengers entering mainland China are handled in "Main Port Area" of West Kowloon Station in Hong Kong.